 Updated information about setting exam start time, pre-exam linking deadline, exam naming and more.
 Click + Canvas Exams on the homepage for more details.

 If you don't want students to see what they answered (and the correct answer) for each question after they submit their exam, uncheck the "Let students see their quiz responses" check box.
-Learn more in this Canvas Knowledgebase article.
+Please refer to the instructions at: Canvas: Preparing an Exam for the Pollock Testing Center.

 Stay up-to-date on Canvas's current status at http://status.instructure.com/